 The design is based on the T-Touch Solar models, featuring a titanium case, ceramic bezel and sapphire crystal face with quartz movement inside.
 The battery can be charged by the sun and it features functions including a timer, alarms, compass, barometer and temperature.

 When connected to your smartphone, the Smart-Touch will all you to sync the time, get weather updates, change settings and share experiences with friends.
 There are also connected accessories, including a Find-It tag to help you keep track of other items and a weather station that can give you humidity, air quality and temperature readings.

 The Tissot Smart-Touch smartwatch should be available late-2016 for around CHF1000, which is roughly £710.

 Rumours that HTC is making a smartwatch have been circulating for some time now.
 Last year, it was thought the Taiwanese company would launch the Petra smartwatch at Mobile World Congress, but nothing ever appeared.
 The rumours then suggested the design was being changed to a round model that would apparently appear in 2016.

 Since then, serial leaker Evan Blass has shared on Twitter that the HTC smartwatch "should be out mid-April", suggesting it might launch with the next flagship - the M10.
-There aren't many other details at the moment but perhaps 2016 will be the year HTC hops on the smartwatch bandwagon.
+That of course didn't happen so we are still waiting.

 Apple Watch 2